-Prescribed pharmaceuticals can also take the place of the adrenaline without leaving the on-edge-feelings.
-It's a band-aid.
-And there may be a price to pay for the long-term effects of those chemicals.
+Prescribed pharmaceuticals can also take the place of the adrenaline without leaving the on-edge-feelings, but there may be a price to pay for the long-term effects of those chemicals.

 It is prevalent in most of us adults, too.
-We go, go, go and when we attempt to sit down to just relax our bodies and minds (I don't mean by reading, or watching TV), we feel compelled to go again until we finally crash and sleep.
+We go, go, go and when we attempt to sit down to just relax our bodies and minds, we feel compelled to go, go, go again until we finally crash and sleep.

 So, to help relax, it is suggested to take some slow deep breaths, which really helps restore oxygen deficits and actively bypass a throat narrowed by the tongue.
-This is a better band-aid, as it is not playing chemistry with the body, of which we "really" have a very limited understanding.
-Managing the relationship between the tongue, the mouth and the throat, can create an environment conducive to ease of breathing, where there is less need for the body to produce and circulate adrenaline type stress hormones, thus, greater inner peace.
+Managing the relationship between the tongue, the mouth and the throat can create an environment conducive to ease of breathing, where there is less need for the body to produce and circulate adrenaline type stress hormones.

 Like it or not, this falls into our own behavioral habits, like breast feeding children to help development of mouths that are larger and in greater harmony with the teeth and tongue, or our eating nutritious foods.

 It also falls into the laps of the dental profession that manages the size, shape and contours of the mouth, the home of the tongue.
 It not only includes the management of daytime and sleep apnea, it also includes a different knowledge in positioning, replacing and repairing teeth.